PO Box 9021, Wilmington, DE 19809, USA

 Columbina talpacoti

-Most US records are of the west Mexican race eluta.
+Most US records of the Ruddy Ground Dove are of the west Mexican race eluta.
 Some Texas records are of the east Mexican race rufipennis, which as a richer cinnamon coloration.

 South of the US, the Ruddy Ground Dove has been seen during FONT tours in Argentina, Belize, Bolivia, Brazil, Costa Rica, Ecuador, Guatemala, Honduras, Mexico, Panama, Paraguay, Venezuela.